A chess club for all levels and ages

 - On-site store to purchase books and equipment

-- Membership that will provide discounts, unlimited access to free play hours, and other perks
+- Membership provides discounts, unlimited access to free play hours, and other perks

 Meet the Founders